UE4-OceanProject/OceanProject/README.md

 Discord channel:
 https://discord.gg/ewadNBG

-(DotCam is MIA, no access, don't use)
-Vote for upcoming features on our [Trello](https://trello.com/b/7dzOdkvw/ue4-ocean-weather-project)

-(This was re-routed, please see last post on this thread) UE4 Forums thread with more info: [[Community Project] WIP Weather & Ocean Water Shader](https://forums.unrealengine.com/showthread.php?42092-Community-Project-WIP-Weather-amp-Ocean-Water-Shader)

-(Again, DotCam is MIA, contact one of the other project admins) If you would like to contribute to this project, please PM me on the UE4 forums with your GitHub user name and contact info.
+If you would like to contribute to this project, please PM me on the discord linked above with your GitHub user name and contact info.
+Or submit a pull request